Image ofTake That

-Take That are an English pop group formed in Manchester in 1990.
-Original members included Gary Barlow, Mark Owen, Howard Donald, Jason Orange and Robbie Williams.
-They achieved major UK success in the 1990s, split in 1996, reunited in the 2000s and continued recording and touring.
+Take That are a British pop group formed in Manchester in 1990.
+The original lineup was Gary Barlow, Howard Donald, Jason Orange, Mark Owen, and Robbie Williams.
+They scored major success in the 1990s, disbanded in 1996, reunited in 2005, and have continued with hit albums and tours, with Williams rejoining for the 2010 Progress era.

 Image Id: 92461 Resolution: 600 x 505